carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl6.rst

 ::

-    # Compute and plot the mandlebrot set with the specified 2 dimensional range
+    # Compute and plot the mandelbrot set with the specified 2 dimensional range
     # info.
     def mandelhelp(xmin xmax xstep   ymin ymax ystep) for y = ymin, y < ymax, ystep in (
-        (for x = xmin, x < xmax, xstep in printdensity(mandleconverge(x,y)))
+        (for x = xmin, x < xmax, xstep in printdensity(mandelconverge(x,y)))
         : putchard(10)
       )